aesthetic-suite/framework/docs/development/configure.md

 ## Options

 The following options are currently supported.
 These options are based on the `@aesthetic/style` package.
-Jump over to the [official documentation](../style/options.md) for more information on them.
-Do note however that the APIs differ, but the general concept is the same.
+Jump over to the [official documentation](../packages/style/options.md) for expanded information on them.

 - `defaultUnit` (`string | (prop: string) => string`) - A unit to append to numerical values.
 Can be a string or a function that returns a string.
 Defaults to `px`.